source-academy/cs1101s/README.md

 *What is a “conceptual” question?*

-Conceptual questions are high-level questions that are related to understanding of the material (as against applying the material).
-For example, “how does tail recursion work” is a conceptual question, but “how to implement tail recession for fibonacci” (because the answer to this question will have some implementation of the fibonacci function).
+Conceptual questions are high-level questions that are related to understanding of the material (as opposed to applying the material).
+For example, “how do iterative processes work” is a conceptual question, but “how to write fibonacci to get an iterative process” (because the answer to this question will have some implementation of the fibonacci function).

 If you're unsure about whether or not a question is 'conceptual', don't worry - post it anyways.
 We will let you know whether or not it is a 'conceptual question'.
 Please don't be affraid of posting questions!